How to pick the ideal home cinema speakers

 Subwoofer: All about that bass!

 There’s one final element to add to our 5.1 or 7.2 surround sound system; A subwoofer.
 Music doesn’t sound the same without a deep bass sound throbbing!
 So you’ll want to add the best powered subwoofer to complete the sound field.

 When watching a movie, the subwoofer gives planes flying overhead and bombs exploding their window-rattling punch.

 As bass frequencies act differently and aren’t so directional, you can place your subwoofer in a variety of location.
 For most, they place the sub at the front of the room, usually to the left or right.
 That said you could locate it under the screen.

-Like with the other speakers, choose a subwoofer that matches your room’s style and your other speakers.
+Like with the other speakers, when buying a subwoofer that matches your room’s style and your other speakers.
 As a rule of thumb, the larger the driver, the deeper the bass.
 So don’t be afraid to buy a 12-inch sub!

 Dolby Atmos and DTS:X overhead effects speakers